learn-co-curriculum/spring-mod-2-authorization/README.md

 In our web application, we currently 2 URLs: `/hello` and `/status`.
-Let's say that we want any authenticated user to be able to access the `/hello` URL, while we only want "adminstrative" users to access the `/status` URL, because we consider the status information for our application to be sensitive information.
+Let's say that we want any authenticated user to be able to access the `/hello` URL, while we only want "administrative" users to access the `/status` URL, because we consider the status information for our application to be sensitive information.

 We can use the "request matching" functionality we used for AuthN, but instead